ChrisWills/Dynamic-Memory-Allocator/README.md

   size tunable.
 * Write comprehensive test suite.
 * Set errno on allocation error to match the glibc API
-* Make all functions thread safe

 TESTING
 -------
 The provided driver program will eventually be a comprehensive test suite but currently the best way to test this library is by forcing a known working binary to use it.
 This can be done by setting the LD_PRELOAD environment variable.
-Recall that this implementation is currently not thread safe so choose a program that is not linked against libpthread.
+This library is newly thread safe so preloading should work with any binary.
 You can check what libraries a program is linked against with the ldd command.

 Example:`LD_PRELOAD=./libmymalloc.so /bin/vi`